Register online or at the library starting on Monday, June 11

 *Popcorn or other snacks will be available at all teen events

 This is only for girls age 13-18 (going into 7th grade and above).
 There is very limited availability, so registration is required.
-Register at the children’s desk starting May 29.
+Register at the circulation desk starting May 29.
 The class is full so registration is closed.

 Tuesdays and Wednesdays at 2:30 at Glen Park Pool